-The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the U.S. ("GAAP") requires our management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
+The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the U.S. ("GAAP") requires our management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
 Following are accounting policies that we believe are most important to the portrayal of our financial condition and results of operations and that require our most difficult judgments as a result of the need to make estimates and assumptions about the effects of matters that are inherently uncertain.

-Recognition of rental income.
-Rental income for commercial property leases is recognized on a straight-line basis over the respective lease terms.
+Recognition of rental income: Rental income for commercial property leases is recognized on a straight-line basis over the respective lease terms.